007/CarND/project3/writeup_report.md

 ####3.
 Training Dataset and Training Process Documentation

 This step ended up being the **most** important part of the entire project.
-Regardless of my experiments in the model / architecture sections, running with "bad" data made the results much more erratic and less consistent across even small changes.
+Regardless of my experiments in the model / architecture sections, running with "bad" data made the results much more erratic and less consistent across even small changes, and even when the architecture was good enough to complete the drive given better data.

 Training data was generated several ways.
 After the class data turned out to be less than useful, I ended up recording my own training data in four distinct batches:
  * The first used keyboard input, but ended up being too noisy with hard transitions between zero steering and over-correction.